google/googletest/README.md

 [GTest Runner](https://github.com/nholthaus/gtest-runner) is a Qt5 based automated test-runner and Graphical User Interface with powerful features for Windows and Linux platforms.

-[Google Test UI](https://github.com/ospector/gtest-gbar) is test runner that runs your test binary, allows you to track its progress via a progress bar, and displays a list of test failures.
+[Google Test UI](https://github.com/ospector/gtest-gbar) is a test runner that runs your test binary, allows you to track its progress via a progress bar, and displays a list of test failures.
 Clicking on one shows failure text.
 Google Test UI is written in C#.